 How do I find out about the American Institute of Certified Public Accountants (AICPA) ethics course and exam?

 Answer: See CPA Examination Scores.

 How do I request verification of my Certificate or Permit to Practice?

-How do I receive an application for a CPA Permit to Practice?
+How do I apply for a CPA Permit to Practice?

 What does substantial equivalency mean?

 Answer: Substantial equivalency means that:

 Substantial equivalency determines whether or not a CPA who has an active CPA permit to practice in another jurisdiction has privilege to practice in Delaware without obtaining a Delaware CPA Permit to Practice.
 For more information, see also Substantial Equivalency on the National Association of State Boards of Accountancy (NASBA) website.